Posts Tagged ‘seedling heat mat’

 Some of today’s seeds are new (I just bought them recently) and some are from 10 years ago — treasured seeds that I can’t help but try and grow again.

-The new seeds are: Cambuci Hot, Jalapeno M, , and .
+The new seeds are: Cambuci Hot, Jalapeno M, mustard habanero, Peter Pepper and Bhut Jolokia.

-The older seeds are: Tam Jalapeno, Jaloro, Hot-Banero and Brazillian Rainbow.
+The older seeds are: Tam Jalapeno, Jaloro, Hot-Banero and Brazilian Rainbow.
 The last two especially, since they were both from saved seed in my garden.
-Hot-Banero was the absolute hottest pepper I have ever grown and Brazillian Rainbow is rare.
+Hot-Banero was the absolute hottest pepper I have ever grown and Brazilian Rainbow is rare.
 I’d love to see how my Hot-Banero stacks up against Mustard Habanero and Bhut Jolokia!

 Unfortunately, it’s going to be awhile before I really can expect any “action” from my plantings.
 Chile seeds seem to take quite a bit longer than sweet peppers, so I’m thinking it will be around Valentine’s Day before I see the first of the chiles popping their heads above ground.